 I read Throne of Glass last year and was rather unimpressed.
 I shoved the series in a corner of my bookshelf and tried to ignore the massive hype around these books.
 I don’t even know how I ended up giving this series another shot, but pretty sure I’m chalking that up to one of the best life choices I’ve ever made.

 Let me just say — I get the hype now.
-I think I just got a new favorite series/obsession.
-This book is totally everything I wanted from Throne of Glass but didn’t get.
-The writing is stronger, the execution is amazing, EVERYTHING IS PERFECT.
+I think I have a new favorite series/obsession.
+The writing here is stronger than the first book, the execution is amazing, and EVERYTHING IS PERFECT.
 I have zero complaints (ok, wait — I wasn’t thrilled about Nehemiah).
 It took me forever to read because I kept staring at it in shock like how is every single page this good?!?!
 Whyyyy did it take me so long to read this?!
 I knew most of the plot points already because there is just no avoiding this fandom, but that actually didn’t ruin anything.

-But seriously, HOW IS THIS BOOK SO GOOD?!!
-Oh my goodness.
-I was fangirling the whole way through because the character development in this is AMAZING.
-And the plot arc and pacing are incredible… everything comes together so well.
+The character development here is AMAZING.
+The plot arc and pacing are incredible, too… everything just comes together so well.
 It’s like the perfect balance of romance, action, mystery, awesome fantasy stuff, and drama.

-I love that Celaena becomes so much stronger in this book, yet also feels like she’s at a weaker/more vulnerable point because she’s trying so hard to fight for a good future without acknowledging the inevitable path she’ll have to take.
-Maas just does such an amazing job of writing complex characters with traumatic pasts who are completely broken, yet who still force themselves to keep going.
+I liked how Celaena becomes so much stronger in this book, yet also feels like she’s at a weaker/more vulnerable point because she’s trying so hard to fight for a good future while still avoiding the inevitable path she’ll have to take.
+Maas does such an amazing job of writing complex characters with traumatic pasts who are completely broken but still force themselves to keep going.